Check out our programme presentation for an overview of the curriculum and information on course content and study schedule.

 Learning Outcomes:

-Students will be able to compare, select, utilize, adapt and implement advanced interac-tion technologies according to an application area.
+Students will be able to compare, select, utilize, adapt and implement different interaction technologies according to an application area.
+Students will be able to conceptualize and implement a prototype combining multiple interaction modalities and fundamental building blocks of different interactions.

 Superior module: